-Anticancer potential of copper(I) complexes based on isopropyl ester derivatives of bis(pyrazol-1-yl)acetate ligands
+Anticancer potential of copper(i) complexes based on isopropyl ester derivatives of bis(pyrazol-1-yl)acetate ligands†

 Abstract

-In this paper, the isopropyl ester derivatives LOiPr and L2OiPr of bis(pyrazol-1-yl)acetic acid and bis(3,5-dimethyl-pyrazol-1-yl)acetic acid were used as chelators for the preparation of the new Cu(I) phosphane complexes 1-4.
+In this paper, the isopropyl ester derivatives LOiPr and L2OiPr of bis(pyrazol-1-yl)acetic acid and bis(3,5-dimethyl-pyrazol-1-yl)acetic acid were used as chelators for the preparation of new Cu(I) phosphane complexes 1–4.
 They were synthesized by the reaction of [Cu(CH3CN)4]PF6 and triphenylphosphine or 1,3,5-triaza-7-phosphaadamantane with LOiPr and L2OiPr ligands, in acetonitrile or acetonitrile/methanol solution.
-The authenticity of the compounds was confirmed by CHN analysis, 1H-, 13C- and 31P-NMR, FT-IR spectroscopy, electrospray ionization mass spectrometry (ESI-MS).
-Furthermore, the electronic and molecular structure of the selected Cu(I) coordination compound 3 was investigated by Synchrotron Radiation-induced X-ray Photoelectron Spectroscopy (SR-XPS), and the local structure around the copper ion site was studied combining X-ray absorption fine structure (XAFS) spectroscopy techniques and DFT modelling.
-Triphenylphosphine as coligand confers to [Cu(LOiPr)(PPh3)]PF6 (1) and [Cu(L2OiPr)(PPh3)]PF6 (3) a significant antitumor activity in 3D spheroidal models of human colon cancer cells.
-Investigations focused on the mechanism of action evidenced the protein disulfide-isomerase (PDI) as an innovative molecular target for this class of phosphane copper(I) complexes.
-By hampering PDI activity, copper(I) complexes were able to cause an imbalance in cancer cell redox homeostasis thus leading to cancer cell death a non-apoptotic programmed cell death.
+The authenticity of the compounds was confirmed by CHN analysis, 1H-, 13C- and 31P-NMR, FT-IR spectroscopy, and electrospray ionization mass spectrometry (ESI-MS).
+Furthermore, the electronic and molecular structures of the selected Cu(I) coordination compound 3 were investigated by synchrotron radiation-induced X-ray photoelectron spectroscopy (SR-XPS), and the local structure around the copper ion site was studied combining X-ray absorption fine structure (XAFS) spectroscopy techniques and DFT modelling.
+Triphenylphosphine as a coligand confers to [Cu(LOiPr)(PPh3)]PF6 (1) and [Cu(L2OiPr)(PPh3)]PF6 (3) a significant antitumor activity in 3D spheroidal models of human colon cancer cells.
+Investigations focused on the mechanism of action evidenced protein disulfide-isomerase (PDI) as an innovative molecular target for this class of phosphane copper(I) complexes.
+By hampering PDI activity, copper(I) complexes were able to cause an imbalance in cancer cell redox homeostasis thus leading to cancer cell death – a non-apoptotic programmed cell death.